Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 5. Updating the Screen

 The clearScreen function clears the screen so I can update it with the new positions and colors of the raindrops.
 'screen' is a 2D array that holds the characters representing the screen.
 It clears the screen by setting all characters to ' '.
+It uses std::fill [21] to quickly set all elements of each row to a blank space.
 'colorScreen' is a 2D array that holds the colour codes for each character in the screen.
 It clears the colorScreen by setting all colours to the reset colour "\033[0m".

 ```cpp